smart-al/health-checks/README.md

 # health-checks
-Scripts that check the health of my computers.
+Scripts that check the health of computers.